doherty100/azuresandbox/README.md

 ---

-Each sample user must select and configure a client environment in advance.
+Each sandbox user must select and configure a client environment in advance.
 A variety of options are available and are detailed in this section.

 #### Cloud shell